whats2000/GriffinOWO/README.md

 7. Kuudra Head Pointer: Tell you where is the kuudra head

 ### Miscellaneous
-1. Hide NPC Abiphone Contact: Hide NPC Abiphone Contact will hide the NPC contact by input their name spilit by space
+1. Hide NPC Abiphone Contact: Hide NPC Abiphone Contact will hide the NPC contact by inputting their name split by space

 ### Fun command
 1. `!rng`: show what your today luck
-2. Custom Death Message: Send a custom death message in dungeon, use `{player}` to replace the ign of the player, use `|` to spilt for mutiple messages
+2. Custom Death Message: Send a custom death message in the dungeon, use `{player}` to replace the IGN of the player, and use `|` to spill for mutiple messages

 ## What's more?
 * You can toggle `whitelist mode/blacklist mode` on config now, use `/griffin` or `/gf` to see more